yohanchatelain/fmriprep/docs/outputs.rst

 how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
 The *fMRIPrep* pipeline generates a large array of possible confounds.
+Note, *fMRIPrep* does not perform any denoising itself and it is up to the user to perform this step.

-The best known confounding variables in neuroimaging are the six head motion parameters (three rotations and three translations) - the common output of the head motion correction (also known as *realignment*) of popular fMRI preprocessing software such as SPM_ or FSL_.
+The most well established confounding variables in neuroimaging are the six head motion parameters (three rotations and three translations) - the common output of the head motion correction (also known as *realignment*) of popular fMRI preprocessing software such as SPM_ or FSL_.
-One of the biggest advantages of *fMRIPrep* is the automatic calculation of multiple potential confounding variables beyond standard head motion parameters.
+One of the biggest advantages of *fMRIPrep* is the automatic calculation of multiple potential confounding variables beyond the standard head motion parameters.

 Confounding variables calculated in *fMRIPrep* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files - one column for each confound variable.